-If LSHTM is your primary institution, your RTSG will be administered by

-- Research Degree Administrators (RDAs) where students are registered in EPH or PHP, OR

-- Departmental Managers (DMs) where students are registered in ITD.

-Please contact the administrators directly for details on how your RTSG should be accessed.

-If SGUL is your primary institution, your RTSG be administered by the Joint Research and Enterprise Services (JRES) team.
+- If LSHTM is your primary institution, your RTSG is administered by your Faculty Research Degree Managers and Administrators (RDMs and RDAs).
+(Except the first two cohorts of DTP2 students who are registered in ITD: their RTSG funds are administered by their Departmental Managers (DMs)).
+Please contact the administrators directly for details on how your RTSG should be accessed. - If St George's is your primary institution, your RTSG be administered by the Joint Research and Enterprise Services (JRES) team.
 Please contact the MRC LID JRES contact person who will give you details on how your RTSG should be accessed.